 Health and safety

 The Faroe Islands are incredibly safe.
-These islands have almost no human related crimes and can be considered to be one of the safest places in the world.
+These islands have almost no human-related crimes and can be considered to be one of the safest places in the world.
 But remember that nature can be wild, so if you intend to go out hiking or swimming, take your precautions!
+Wind and weather are always factors.

 Food and drinks are all safe to consume, you can even drink tap water without any problems whatsoever.
 The healthcare system is small but efficient.
-It can be a good idea to book a health insurance before your trip since you might have to pay for treatment yourself.
+It can be a good idea to book health insurance before your trip since you might have to pay for treatment yourself otherwise.

 We wish you a great trip if you’re going.
 Read our article on where to stay in the Faroe Islands if you need some specific recommendations!